 ---|

-The unique properties of vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects - its ability to create fluid lines, no loss of quality when scaled, and small file size - make it an excellent medium for GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences work.
-We can cleanly represent data such as winding roads and rivers, peculiar shaped buildings, and objects which can be represented simply as points, such as fire hydrants - which is why 90% of the data we work with in this class, and with GIS Geographic Information Systems the software used to create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences as a whole, is vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects .
+The unique properties of vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects —such as fluid feature representation and minimal storage requirements—make it ideal for GIS Geographic Information Systems the software used to create, store, and manage spatial data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. , analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences projects.
+We can cleanly represent data such as winding roads and rivers, peculiar shaped buildings, and objects which can be represented simply as points, such as fire hydrants - which is why 90% of the data we work with in this class, and with GIS Geographic Information Systems the software used to create, store, and manage spatial data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. , analyze spatial problems, and display the data in cartographic layouts Geographic Information Sciences as a whole, is vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects .

 Concept Quiz